wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

 Reusing the original NumPy
 --------------------------

-First, a lot of people asked why we cannot just reuse the original NumPy through ``cpyext``, our CPython C-API compatibility layer.
+First, a lot of people have asked why we cannot just reuse the original NumPy through ``cpyext``, our CPython C-API compatibility layer.
 We believe this is not the best approach, for a few reasons: